 Part of our mission at Rustic & Main is to sustainably source materials rich in American history.
 We have been able to source a vast variety of organic and historic materials to craft unique rings that tell a story unlike any other.

-About Our 100 % Recycled Gold
+SCS-Certified 100 % Recycled Gold Rings

 We are proud to work with a like-minded business that believes in an Earth First Commitment and that operates with social responsibility in mind.
 Stuller is certified through the Responsible Jewellery Council, which holds each company accountable for protecting the human rights of those involved in the jewelry supply chain.